cavemandevs/caveman-linux/README.md

 - Stable!

 ## Specifications
-- based on Arch Linux
+- Based on Arch Linux
 - WILL be installed on a 17 y/o Dell Studio Slim D540S computer for testing

 ## Audit Logs